rikvdkleij/intellij-haskell/README.md

 - Navigate to identifier (called `Symbol` in IntelliJ menu);
 - Inspection by HLint;
 - Quick fixes for HLint suggestions;
-- View error, action to view formatted message.
-Especially useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
+- Show error action to view formatted message.
+Useful in case message consists of multiple lines (Ctrl-F10, Meta-F10 on Mac OSX);
-- Intention actions (for example, to add language extension or add import);
+- Intention actions (for example, to add language extension or to add import of identifier);

 # Getting started: